csirtfoundry/netgrep/README.txt

 Mozilla Public Suffix List.
 Anything not matching is ignored.

 3. IP addresses are checked to ensure they're valid IPv4.
-IPv6 is currently not supported, but there are plans to do this.
+IPv6 is currently not supported, but there are plans to do add this later.

 4. Domains are resolved to IP addresses asynchronously.
-This should be quite fast for anything in the low hundreds, but may take a little time if you have thousands.
+This should be quite fast for hundreds of IP addresses, but may take a little time if you have thousands.

 5. All IPs gathered both directly from the log and via DNS resolution are